 What if your meter isn’t accessible - for example, if it’s awkward to reach, or you have sight problems?
 Your gas and electricity supplier should be able to arrange for someone to come out and read it for you on a regular basis.

-How do I read a smart meter?
+Do I need to know how to read a smart meter?

 If you’re looking to install a smart meter, the good news is that they’re currently being rolled out by most energy providers.